Recognition & Sponsorship

-New student organizations must apply to be registered with the university through the LEAD Center.
-Applications will be considered during the first eight weeks of every semester.
-There are several steps to becoming a LEAD Center recognized RSO:
+New student organizations must apply to be registered with the University through the LEAD Center.
+New student organization registration details will be available during the Fall semester.
+If there are any immediate questions, please reach out to the LEAD Center.

 Being a Registered Student Organization (RSO) gives your organization official recognition by UC Berkeley while you are on campus.
 RSO’s are separate entities from the university and their programs, events, and activities do not represent the university.
 The only way to become an RSO is to register annually with the LEAD Center (registering with an academic department, finding a faculty advisor, setting up a DeCal, etc, is not the same thing.)